 Sam: For me, when I started doing life drawing I usually went locally.
 I went to the Open Life Drawing at Winged Canvas in Markham, I also went to the Varley Art Gallery, I also went to OCAD.
 For OCAD and Winged Canvas they had a good schedule for timing for each pose.
 The acceptance committee likes to see short poses—quick sketches that take about two minutes to draw—as well as a variety of long poses, which are more detailed sketches.

 What’s the number one piece of advice you’d give to your younger selves (and future applicants)?

 Sam: Number one, don’t procrastinate.
 Number two make things that you enjoy in your portfolio.
 The best work is often work that you like and therefore you would put more effort and time towards it.
 Choose things that you like rather than forcing yourself to adhere to a different style.

 Andrew: Draw everyday.
 Back then I didn’t really take the art portfolio seriously, but the more you practice the more you’ll get better at what you’re doing.
 It’s repetitive to say draw everyday, but it’s true and without it I wouldn’t have gotten accepted.

 So there you have it!
 If you’re looking to apply for the Bachelor of Animation program, start working on perfecting your art portfolio today.
 Don’t procrastinate and draw every day.
 There’s also no such thing as “too little, too late.”
-If you need more time to craft your winning portfolio, maybe take a gap year or invest in art mentorship programs and practice life drawing.
+If you need more time to craft your winning portfolio, maybe take a gap year or invest in art mentorship programs.
 If you can draw the human figure, you can draw anything.

 Want even more tips?
 Check out these five steps on how to build your winning portfolio.